blg21231/BountyHunter/README.md

 Sponsors: create Bounties to get ur QUESTIONS ANSWERED and ur TASKS DONE

-Responders: WIN EDU for leaving the best Response to a Bounty
+Responders: WIN EDU for creating the best Response to a Bounty

 Voters: bet on Responses to WIN EDU while maintaining quality of Responses